 This bill provides some relief for older high rises (75 feet or higher) that had been faced with installing an ELSS by the end of 2019.
 They now have until the end of 2023 to install an ELSS.
-The bill also authorized a report on the number of impacted communities to be delivered to the Governor, Senate President, and Speaker of the House by September 1, 2020.
+The bill also authorized a report on the number of impacted communities to be delivered to the Governor, Senate, President, and Speaker of the House.